Eugene Nickerson: Failed nomination to the Second Circuit

 On August 26, 1980, President Jimmy Carter nominated Nickerson to a seat on the United States Court of Appeals for the Second Circuit to replace Judge Murray Gurfein, who had died in 1979.
 However, given that the nomination occurred after the unofficial Thurmond Rule governing judicial nominations during presidential election years, the Senate never took up Nickerson's nomination.
 President Ronald Reagan chose instead to nominate Lawrence W. Pierce to the seat in September 1981.
 Pierce was confirmed by the United States Senate in November 1981.

 Death

 Nickerson died January 1, 2002, in New York City aged 83, following complications after stomach surgery.

+The county-operated Nickerson Beach in Lido Beach was named in his honor by the Nassau County Legislature following his death.
+On August 2, 2002, Nassau County Executive Tom Suozzi dedicated a memorial for Nickerson at this park.